 You are an artist whose works cross the boundaries between fiction and reality, the future and now, as well as art and science.
-For our readers who may not be familiar with your work though, can you tell us about yourself and your practice?
+For our readers who may not be familiar with your work, though, can you tell us about yourself and your practice?

 My work explores our fraught relationships with nature and technology.
 We might think of them as opposites, but they’re not: they’re both things that humans have made to make sense of the world.
-I use technology to understand how we look at nature as something other to us, and to think about why we create technology that further distances ourselves from the natural world that we are a part of.
+I use technology to understand how we look at nature as something other than us and to think about why we create technology that further distances us from the natural world that we are a part of.
 Infused through all of that is my ongoing interest in design.

 What was the moment in your career that drove you towards working in this intersection between synthetic biology, technology, art, and design?

 I did my first degree in architecture, and I lasted four months in an architecture practice afterwards.
 I realised that this profession was not for me.
 I am just not that into buildings!
-What I realized did fascinate me was this question of design, and the impact that design had on the way we lived—the way it shapes our lives.
+What I realized did fascinate me was this question of design and the impact that design had on the way we lived—the way it shapes our lives.
 That led me on a winding path.

-I saw this new field where engineers, bioengineers, synthetic biologists were going to become designers because essentially, they were describing what they did as design: the design of living matter.
-I began to wonder if they are going to be the designers, why am I studying design?
+I saw this new field where engineers, bioengineers, and synthetic biologists were going to become designers because, essentially, they were describing what they did as design: the design of living matter.
+I began to wonder if they are going to be the designers; why am I studying design?
 What will I be doing in the future?
 What will a good design be?
 Who will get to decide that?
 Those first questions really set me off on this path.